-Google Transit allows users to view public transportation options within Google Maps to help users around the globe plan the best routes to get where they’re going.
-By combining schedule and route data with the power of Google Maps, your transit information becomes easily accessible to millions of Google users in dozens of languages on both computer and mobile devices.
+With Google Transit, users can view public transportation options within Google Maps to help them plan the best routes to get where they’re going.
+With Google Maps’ combined schedule and route data, your transit information becomes easily accessible to millions of Google users in dozens of languages on both computer and mobile devices.

 - Reach more riders: Google Transit works with your existing trip planner and links users to your website, which helps new and experienced riders discover your services.

 - Provide worldwide coverage: Google Transit covers transit agencies all over the world in one view.
-Google Maps supports multiple languages, allowing users to plan trips in their native language without having to learn a new system.
+Google Maps supports multiple languages, which lets users plan trips in their native language without the need to learn a new system.

 - Partner with Google Transit at no charge: Google Transit participation is available to any agency that provides public transportation services and operates with fixed schedules and routes.
 It’s simple and comes at no charge, and all it takes is your data.